No, Republicans Are Not Better for the Economy

 50 years of tax cuts for the rich failed to trickle down, economics study says (CBS News)

-There is no parallel for this in Europe where politicians are much more moderate and the wealthy have far less influence over politics and society than here.
-Republican leaders in the US have bought into the idea that we need to “balance the budget” and run government “like a business,” except that doesn’t work—government is not like a business, and the national debt is not like household debt.
+There is no parallel for this in Europe where politicians are far more moderate and the wealthy have much less influence over politics and culture than they have here in the United States.
+Republican leaders in the US have bought into the idea that we need to “balance the budget” and run government “like a business,” except that doesn’t work—the government is not like a business and the national debt is nothing like personal household debt.

 On this partisan front, the historical backdrop is that for forty years, Republicans have been playing a political shell game.
 As Jay Michaelson puts it, Republicans “appear populist … but act plutocrat”.
 What’s disorienting is that this shell game has worked.
 Although Republicans have historically governed for the benefit of the rich, they have recently rebranded themselves (successfully, it seems) as the party of the working class.